The Zalman CNPS2X with AM4 adapter

 Inside, a clear plastic tray holds a couple mounting brackets, a few screws, a pouch of thermal compound (enough for about 3 applications) and of course the small copper cooler.

 The cooler is a throwback to the late 90’s CPU coolers: solid copper (color), circular, and a smokey translucent fan.
-The cooler being circular is nice in the fact that you don’t have to worry as much about exhaust direction.
+The coller’s circular design is nice.
+You don’t have to worry as much about exhaust direction.
 On square-ish coolers, the fins are stacked in such a way that air travels north-south or east-west (as you look down on it), whereas this exhausts air 360 degrees around.
 So you don’t have to worry about VRMs or other motherboard components creating any sort of real airflow obstructions.
 The base of the cooler seems a little small, but we’ll get to that later.

 Test System and Methodology